madetech/productionisation/context-and-compliance/03-environments.md

 #### Context & justification

 The `testing` environment, as the name suggests, is an environment for testing.
-This is where all development/testing is done.
-Hence, it should only be accessible to engineers and for internal delivery teams.
+This is where manual testing for the development team occurs.
+Hence, it should only be accessed by those within the delivery teams.

 #### Compliance

-* [ ] `testing` for internal delivery team; this environment should only be accessible to engineers
+* [ ] `testing` should only be accessed by those within the delivery teams

 ### 3.1.2 `staging` environment